Eid al-Fitr: Thailand

-Cambodia and Vietnam
+Cambodia, Laos and Vietnam

-The Chams comprised the bulk of the Muslim population in both Cambodia and Vietnam, and the Eid is also known as "Roya Haji" among the Muslims there.
+The Chams constituted the bulk of the Muslim population in both Cambodia, Laos and Vietnam, especially in Cambodia and Vietnam where they are located mainly, and the Eid is also known as "Roya Haji", "Roya Haji Aidil Fitri", "Hari Raya Aidilfitri", or "Roya Eidul Fitri", among the Muslims there.

 Muslims of Cambodia often open their homes to friends and neighbours to share food together.
 Men, women and children dress in fine attire, while the preferred dress colour is white, symbolising the purity of the soul after a month of Ramadan.
 It is customary during Eid for Cambodian Muslims to donate 3 kilograms of rice to the poor or disabled.

 Eid is also celebrated by the much smaller Muslim community of Vietnam, which makes up less than 0.1% of the population.
 The Muslim community in Vietnam are mostly of the same ethnic as the Cham people.

-Laos

-Eid al-Fitr in Laos is celebrated by the small Muslim community, including Chams, Pakistani, Malay, and expatriate Muslims.
+Eid al-Fitr in Laos is also celebrated by the Muslim community, including Chams, Pakistani, Malay, and expatriate Muslims.
 In cities like Vientiane and Savannakhet, Muslims gather for Eid prayers, followed by communal meals and Zakat al-Fitr.
 Traditional spiced rice dishes and grilled meats are shared, making the celebration a modest yet meaningful occasion that fosters unity and cultural diversity.